The ecommerce link building playbook

 • Skipping internal linking.
 Earned authority that never reaches a category page cannot grow revenue.

 • Buying cheap, networked links.
-A $20 link from a site built to sell links carries the footprint Google devalues.
+A a typical industry rate link from a site built to sell links carries the footprint Google devalues.
 A vetted placement on a real, relevant publication is a different thing, and the gap between white hat and black hat link building is where that risk lives.

 • Ignoring content.
 Without a content layer there is nothing to earn or place links on.
-Link building and content marketing are one programme in retail, not two.
+Link building and content marketing are one program in retail, not two.

 you might like this too